NEWS RELEASE FOR IMMEDIATE RELEASE CONTACT:

-Birmingham, Ala.—As most people of a certain age remember, the second American Revolution took place in the streets of Birmingham, Alabama.
-The city was a battlefield for America’s Civil Rights Movement, a struggle for simple decency and common sense.
+Birmingham, AL---As most people of a certain age remember, an American revolution took place in the streets of Birmingham, Alabama.
+It was the battlefield of America’s Civil Rights Movement, a struggle for simple decency and common sense.

-Across the street from the Civil Rights Institute, the 16th Baptist Church was recently designated a National Historic Landmark.
+Sixteenth Street Baptist Church, across from the Civil Rights Institute is designated a National Historic Landmark.
 In the basement of the church on a September Sunday morning in 1963, four African-American schoolgirls were changing into their choir robes.
-A bomb set by Ku Klux Klansmen ripped through that side of the church, killing 11-year-old Denise McNair, along with Carole Robertson, Cynthia Wesley and Addie Mae Collins, all 14 years old.
+A bomb set by Ku Klux Klansmen ripped through that side of the church, killing 11-year-old Denise McNair, Carole Robertson, Cynthia Wesley and Addie Mae Collins, all 14 years old.

-The church bombing shocked and sickened the city and the world and was a turning point in the status of race relations thereafter.
-(The story of the 16th Street church bombing is told with intensity in filmmaker Spike Lee’s documentary Four Little Girls.)
+The bombing shocked and sickened the city and the world and was a turning point in the status of race relations in this country.
+(The story of the Sixteenth Street Baptist Church bombing is told with intensity in filmmaker Spike Lee’s documentary

-Facing the Civil Rights Institute, Kelly Ingram Park was a regular congregation area for organizing demonstrations in the early 1960s, including the ones in which police dogs and fire hoses were turned on the marchers, some of them children, by Birmingham police.
-Images of those attacks still haunt Birmingham, but they are the same images that were instrumental in overturning legal segregation.
+Facing the Civil Rights Institute, Kelly Ingram Park served as a congregating area for demonstrations in the early 1960s, including the ones in which police dogs and fire hoses were turned on marchers by Birmingham police.
+Images of those attacks haunted Birmingham in the decades that followed, but they were the same images that were instrumental in overturning legal segregation.

-The 4th Avenue Business District, also a part of the Civil Rights District, remains alive with restaurants, barbershops and bakeries.
-This cluster of black-owned businesses was the core of African-American social and commercial life in the early 1900s and later when white-owned shops and stores refused to serve black customers.
-Minority-owned businesses still operate in the 4th Avenue District today, serving a steady stream of customers of all races.
+The Fourth Avenue Business District remains active with restaurants, barbershops, and bakeries.
+This cluster of Black-owned businesses was the core of African-American social and commercial life in the early 1900s and later when white-owned shops and stores refused to serve Black customers.
+Many minority-owned businesses still operate in the district today, serving a steady stream of customers of all races.